Author Archives: Roofing SEO Webmasters

 Facebook Remarketing

-Like Google, Facebook offers remarketing efforts for your PPC campaigns.
+Like Google, Facebook offers remarketing efforts for your ad campaigns.
 This platform uses a code snippet embedded into each page of your site and tracks customer behavior.

-Then, your ads are remarketing to these viewers while they are visiting Facebook, either on their news feed or on the link graph located to the news feed’s right.
+Then, your ads will remarket to these viewers while they are visiting Facebook, either on their news feed or on the link graph located to the right of the news feed.

 Roofing Keywords and Their Importance

-Bot crawlers use these terms to index websites and ads according to content and search relevance.
-Without proper keyword usage, your site and ads will not appear in searches.
+Bot crawlers use these terms to index roofing websites and ads according to content and search relevance.
+Your site and ads will not appear in searches without proper keyword usage.

-Luckily, many reputable programs and platforms help you identify the best roofing keywords to use on your roofing site and in your PPC ads.
+Luckily, many reputable programs and platforms help you identify the best roofing keywords for your roofing site and your PPC ads.

 Programs such as MOZ and SEMrush provide important keyword metrics such as volume, cost per click, and competition, which can help you identify the most beneficial term group for your ads.